aarondwi/aarondwi.github.io/CCLandscape.md

 5. [MOCC](http://www.vldb.org/pvldb/vol10/p49-wang.pdf) means more network traffic for temperature checking, lock, etc (cant go full read/write set only during commit), but can probably be improved with caching temperature, or local only temp.
 Basically still OCC.
 6. [Silo](http://people.csail.mit.edu/stephentu/papers/silo.pdf)/[foedus](http://www.hpl.hp.com/techreports/2015/HPL-2015-37.pdf) works both memory/dist, but those on distributed setting are using HLC/TrueTime/TSO.
 Variant used in most newsql
 7. Even [Calvin](http://cs.yale.edu/homes/thomson/publications/calvin-sigmod12.pdf), while being deterministic, need to do reconnaissance check first (expensive if lots), and then goes to OCC like semantic
-8. [HStore](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/slides/h-store.pdf) becomes full blocking on multi partition
+8. [Hstore](https://www.cs.cmu.edu/~pavlo/courses/fall2013/static/slides/h-store.pdf) becomes full blocking on multi partition
 9. [MV3C](https://www.researchgate.net/publication/311081544_Transaction_Repair_for_Multi-Version_Concurrency_Control) is expensive, cause need to communicate change back-and-forth.
 Can use its optimization, and do local caching to alleviate.
 And need custom language
 10. [SSN](https://dl.acm.org/doi/10.1145/2771937.2771949) is a single global object (subject to contention).
 The explained fully concurrent one is far more complex, full of CAS.
 11. [ermia](https://www2.cs.sfu.ca/~tzwang/ermia.pdf)/[hekaton](https://www.microsoft.com/en-us/research/publication/hekaton-sql-servers-memory-optimized-oltp-engine/) are usable.
 For example, out of order writing closely mimics mysql.
 SI is used by almost all newsql right now.
 Indirection used by lots in memory db.
 Memory only, not including disk and replication.
 12. [Tictoc](https://dl.acm.org/doi/10.1145/2882903.2882935) provides nice abort reducing, like MOCC.
 But not strict serializable -> already more than enough.
 For snapshot, can utilize HLC or the like.
 But can cause fracture reads, cause no authority which things got read.
 13. [Cicada](https://hyeontaek.com/papers/cicada-sigmod2017.pdf) is like combination of tictoc/silo/foedus/mocc/ermia/hekaton, so inherits most of its benefits or uselessness.
 It becomes good cause really often garbage collection, cant support long running read only tx.
 Memory only, not including disk and replication.
-14. [PSAC](https://arxiv.org/abs/1908.05940) are very wasteful on abort
+14. [PSAC](https://arxiv.org/abs/1908.05940) is very wasteful on abort
 15. [Early Lock Release](https://infoscience.epfl.ch/record/152158) will complicate read semantic, will need also to go thru the log.
 Also cause possibility of holes in the log, as later transaction persists before older ones.